MicrosoftDocs/WSL/WSL/use-custom-distro.md

 You can use any Linux distribution inside of the Windows Subsystem for Linux (WSL), even if it is not available in the [Microsoft Store](https://www.microsoft.com/en-us/search/shop/apps?q=linux), by importing it with a tar file.

-This article shows how to import the Linux distribution, [CentOS](https://www.centos.org/), for use with WSL by obtaining it's tar file using a Docker container.
+This article shows how to import the Linux distribution, [CentOS](https://www.centos.org/), for use with WSL by obtaining its tar file using a Docker container.
 This process can be applied to import any Linux distribution.

 ## Obtain a tar file for the distribution